WordPress/gutenberg/docs/templates.md

 - `all` — prevents all operations.
 - `insert` — prevents inserting new blocks, but allows moving existing ones.

-## Default Post Types
+## Existing Post Types

-It is also possible to assign a template to a default post type like "posts" and "pages":
+It is also possible to assign a template to an existing post type like "posts" and "pages":

 ```php
 $post_type_object = get_post_type_object( 'post' );